commercelayer/commercelayer-docs-api/resources/sku_options/README.md

 ---
-description: The SKU object and its fields
+description: The sku option object and its fields
 ---

-# Skus
+# Sku options

 SKU options represent any personalization or feature that customers can add to selected SKUs.
 They can have a price and a delay time (e.g., preparation time) and are defined by Market.

-### The SKU object
+### The sku option object

-An **SKU** object is returned as part of the response body of each successful [create](https://docs.commercelayer.io/resources/sku_options/create_sku_option), [list](https://docs.commercelayer.io/resources/sku_options/list_sku_options), [retrieve](https://docs.commercelayer.io/resources/sku_options/retrieve_sku_option),
+A **sku option** object is returned as part of the response body of each successful [create](https://docs.commercelayer.io/resources/sku_options/create_sku_option), [list](https://docs.commercelayer.io/resources/sku_options/list_sku_options), [retrieve](https://docs.commercelayer.io/resources/sku_options/retrieve_sku_option),